Ajaygani483/NETWORKWALKS-Cybersecurity-Internship---Week-2---Project/README.md

 ## 🛠️ Tools Used

-theHarvester - OSINT and passive reconnaissance
+the Harvester - OSINT and passive reconnaissance

 Zenmap - Network discovery and Nmap-based scanning